MCZbase/MCZbase/documentation/README.md

 File names that represent actions that can be taken with objects SHOULD be a lower case verb composed with noun starting with an upper case letter: /taxonomy/showTaxonomy.cfm

 In general, use filenames and organization of directories such that redesign files can coexist with the files they will replace.
-For example, /shared/ replaces /includes/, and /Taxa.cfm replaces /Taxonomy.cfm (while TaxonomyDetails.cfm and other top level Taxonomy... pages move to /taxonomy/
+For example, /shared/ replaces /includes/, and /Taxa.cfm replaces /Taxonomy.cfm (while TaxonomyDetails.cfm and other top level Taxonomy... pages move to /taxonomy/ as showTaxonomy.cfm etc.)

 ### Core Pages For an Object